 Alpina Dolomites – You’ll start with an easy morning with plenty of time to relax before your hike.
 Start with a gondola from town up the vast meadows of the Alpe di Siusi, the largest mountain meadow in the Alps.
 The undulating trail across the meadows passes by a number of small mountain inns.
 We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites, including our favorite Kaiserschmarrn in South Tyrol.

-After lunch, continue across the Siusi to the 5-star Hotel Alpina Dolomites.
+After lunch, you’ll head out across the Alp di Siusi to the south with the Schlern Ridgeline looming above you before looping back to the 5-star Hotel Alpina Dolomites.
 The Alpina Dolomites is the epitome of mountain luxury, with beautiful rooms and a not-to-be-missed pool and spa.
 The Alpe di Siusi is a popular destination with hikers during the day, and takes on a quiet ambiance in the evening that allows you to relax and enjoy a beautiful evening high in the mountains.